microsoft/napajs/examples/modules/README.md

     +-- test
     |   +-- test.ts
     |   +-- tsconfig.json
-    +-- binding.gyp (when build configuration in node-gyp) +-- CMakeLists.txt (when build configuration in cmake-js) +-- package.json
+    +-- binding.gyp (when build configuration is given in node-gyp) +-- CMakeLists.txt (when build configuration is given in cmake-js) +-- package.json
     +-- README.md
 ```